Plaza del Sol (Florida)

 Plaza del Sol (formerly Osceola Square Mall) is an indoor shopping mall in Kissimmee, Florida, United States.
 It is the only enclosed shopping center in Kissimmee, with over 50 specialty shops.
 Major tenants of the mall include Ollie's Bargain Outlet, Ross Dress for Less, dd's Discounts, Burlington, Planet Fitness, and Florida Technical College.

 History

 The mall opened as Osceola Square Mall in 1985.
-One of its original anchor store was a 82000 sqft Walmart.
+One of its original anchor stores was a 82000 sqft Walmart.
 Other major tenants upon opening included Ross Dress for Less, J. Byrons (later Uptons), Morrison's Cafeteria, and Eckerd Corporation.

 In 1996, Walmart moved out of the mall in favor of a Supercenter further down U.S. Route 192.
 One year later the former Walmart became a Bealls department store.

 In 2014, the mall received a Latino-themed makeover and was renamed to Plaza del Sol.